-Stormwater Management Manual for Eastern Washington, and 2) a bioretention soil mix created using soil mix standards provided in the Spokane Regional Stormwater Management manual.
-If it is agreed on between the jurisdictions, adjacent swales will be installed in the field with each having a different soil mixture.
 Pollutant removal efficacies will be determined from data collected on stormwater pre- and post- swale for each swale co-located in a university parking lot.
 Dependent on the results, local stormwater management guidelines may be revised and municipal management strategies modified.
-The study would be implemented by a consultant on behalf of all municipal partners, and the City of Spokane would be the lead entity.
-If deemed feasible, plans to move forward will be finalized, and the details for this soil pollutant removal field study comparison will be provided to Ecology by June 2021
+The study will be implemented by a consultant on behalf of all municipal partners, and the City of Spokane will be the lead entity.
+The details for this non-vegetated swale study were provided to Ecology in June 2021.